EDharmasiri/hairless-midiserial-with-minimize-to-tray/README.md

 5. Run ```mingw32-make```
 6. Run ```mingw32-make install```
 7. Configure the kit in QT using [this guide](https://tadeubento.com/2020/qt-static-builds-under-windows/)
+8. Import the source code from this repository
+9. Build

 # Description from the original program below.